archivesspace/archivesspace/docs/slate/source/index.md

 	String eid -- An external ID to find

-	[String] type -- The record type to search (useful if IDs may be shared between different types)
+	[String] type (Optional) -- The record type to search (useful if IDs may be shared between different types)

 __Returns__